pabloh/pathway/README.md

 As a side note, and as you can see at the 3rd step, `:fetch_model` allows you to override the search column (`search_by:`), the input parameter to extract from `input` (`with:`), the attribute to store the result (`to:`) and even the default search class (`from:`).
 If the current defaults doesn't fit your needs and you'll have these options available.
 When, for instance, if you need some extra object to execute your operation.

-##### `:transaction` and `after_commit` steps
+##### `transaction` and `after_commit`

-These two steps are bit special since they take a block as an argument within which you can define more steps.
-With that in mind the only thing this plugin does is just surround your steps within `SequelDB.transaction do ... end` and `SequelDB.after_commit do ... end` callbacks.
-When using transaction it will start a new savepoint, in case you are already inside a transaction in order to properly notify that a transaction failed by returning an error object if that happens.
+These two are bit special since they aren't actually custom steps but just new methods that extend the process DSL itself.
+These methods will take a block as an argument within which you can define inner steps.
+Keeping all that in mind the only thing `transaction` and `after_commit` really do is surround the inner steps with `SEQUEL_DB.transaction { ... }` and `SEQUEL_DB.after_commit { ... }` blocks, respectively.

 ```ruby
 class CreateNugget < Pathway::Operation